 Located in the heart of The Hague, the International City of Peace, Justice and Security, the Asser Institute is a leading inter-university research centre in the field of international and European law with a high public and international profile.
 The institute conducts fundamental and independent policy-oriented research, provides training and education, organises seminars, conferences, and other public events and has its own publishing house, Asser Press.

-The events team is seeking a full-time intern to assist with the organisation of trainings and events.
-The team develops and implements – together with Asser’s researchers and partners – training programmes, seminars, conferences, lectures, panel discussions and book launches on topics such as countering terrorism, disarmament and non-proliferation of weapons of mass destruction, corporate social responsibility, Artificial Intelligence, better regulation in the European Union, and many more.
-The events held at the Asser Institute are very diverse in nature and draw a wide range of attendees, including policy-makers, NGOs, employees of the many tribunals and international organisations in The Hague, academics, students, and the general public.
+The events team is seeking two full-time interns to assist with the organisation of trainings and events.
+The team develops and implements – together with Asser’s researchers and partners – online and in-person training programmes, seminars, conferences, lectures, panel discussions and book launches on topics such as countering terrorism, disarmament and non-proliferation of weapons of mass destruction, corporate social responsibility, Artificial Intelligence, EU external relations, and many more.
+The events organised by the Asser Institute are very diverse in nature and draw a wide range of attendees, including policy-makers, NGOs, employees of the tribunals and international organisations in The Hague, academics, students, and the general public.
 Our renowned speakers from the field of international peace, justice, and security bring innovative perspectives and cutting-edge ideas to our events.